Impact

 Risk and Exploitability

 The CVSS score of 4.1 indicates moderate severity.
-EPSS data is not available, and the vulnerability is not listed in the CISA KEV catalog, suggesting no well‑known widespread exploitation.
-The attack requires legitimate administrator credentials with write access in at least one domain; such accounts are typically privileged and limited in number.
-If an attacker obtains such credentials, they can change compliance data in other domains.
-The overall likelihood depends on the organization’s domain segregation and the number of cross‑domain users.
+The EPSS score of 4% indicates a low but non‑negligible likelihood of exploitation, while the vulnerability remains not listed in the CISA KEV catalog, suggesting no known widespread attacks.
+Based on the description, it is inferred that the attack requires legitimate administrator credentials with write access in at least one domain; such accounts are typically privileged and limited in number.
+Based on the description, it is inferred that if an attacker obtains such credentials, they can change compliance data in other domains.
+Based on the description, it is inferred that the overall likelihood depends on the organization’s domain segregation and the number of cross‑domain users.

 OpenCVE Enrichment